cyrinux/wluma-als-emulator/README.md

 # Fake ambiant light sensor

-This is fake light sensor for those who don't get a builtin light sensor in there laptop.
+This is fake a ambiant light sensor for those who don't get one builtin in there laptop.

 Mainly done for Wluma and based on @maximbaz work.